-- Consider Lingual- Mandibular Differentiation When Eliciting R in Speech Therapy
+- Consider Lingual- Mandibular Differentiation When Teaching R in Speech Therapy

 I always explain to my students the importance of being able to move the tongue without moving the jaw (or lips).
 These are orofacial myology basics.
 We need precise, controlled motor movements of the articulators.
 One thing I have noticed time and time again with my R students is the lateral shifting of the jaw when they try to say “er” in isolation.
 Others tend to jut the chin forward.
 Use a mirror and bite blocks to draw awareness to this.
 With a bite block or stacked tongue depressors, we work on tasks such as moving the tongue tip from one corner of the lips to the other, while focusing on only moving the tongue.

-- To elicit R in speech therapy, start with “er” in isolation
+- To teach R in speech therapy, start with “er” in isolation

 - Pair “ER” with other sounds and blends

-Practicing the “er” sound in lots of sounds and blend combinations (in both real and nonsense words) ensures that your student understands how to control, shape, and place the tongue, in a variety of contexts.
+After your student can successfully say ER in isolation, you can move on to the next step!
+This involves practicing the “er” sound in lots of sounds and blend combinations (in both real and nonsense words).
+This step ensures that your student understands how to control, shape, and place the tongue, in a variety of contexts.
 For example, you would pair “er” with bilabial sounds (erber) in nonsense word combinations.
-Later, you would cycle back and practice bilabials again in real words (Decem…ber).
+Later, you would cycle back and practice bilabials again in the final position of words (Decem…ber).